CER-REC/importations-exportations_imports-exports/readme.md

 ## Contact Us

-We're the development team with VizworX who put this project together for the NEB.
+We're the development team with VizworX who put this project together for the CER.
 We aren't able to provide extensive support for this project, but you're welcome to reach out with questions and thoughts!

 * Spenser Jones - spenser.jones@vizworx.com
 * Charlie Cheung - charlie.cheung@vizworx.com